 Can you see how this could lead to an advantage?

-By betting on Team A @ 2.05 with Sportsbook 1, and by betting on Team B @ 2.05 in an event where there has to be a winner, you can't lose.
-You will be guaranteed a small win regardless of who actually wins.
+By betting on Team A @ 2.05 with Sportsbook 1, and by betting on Team B @ 2.05 in an event where there has to be a winner, you can’t lose.
+You could win regardless of who actually wins.

 So, how do smart gamblers find arbitrage bets?
 Well, like all smart betting opportunities, time, patience and research is the key.
 As mentioned previously, arbing opportunities are fairly rare as odds across the leading sportsbooks are relatively similar.

 You may see big fluctuations in markets where there are several possible outcomes – let’s say you’re looking at a list of players and their odds to win MVP for the upcoming season – although it won’t be possible to arb in this instance.

 At any one time there may be dozens of sportsbooks with odds on a particular event, and only by searching through all of these sites will one find an opportunity to place an arb bet.